carello/ndfc/README.md

 	["leaf2", "FDO20352B5P", ""]
 	]

+	Note: There are no whitespaces between the EthernetX/Y switchports in the list, just a comma.
+If a switch dosen't have a switchport configuration, double quoted comments are needed.

 You can enter in a switch names too.
 However, at this time, the name isn't being used.

 As far as Python3 is concerned, you'll need the `requests library` and I suggest you run in a `virtualenv`.